twang86/FakeAmazon/README.md

 ## Known issues

 - Picasso reloads everytime the recyclerview adds or deletes views.
 I need to add some logic to prevent this
+- In the item detail view, the selection boxes look different depending on the version of Android.